artidoro/frank/README.md

 The online leaderboard uses the evaluation scripts in `evaluate.py` to evaluate the metrics.

 ### Validation-Test Splits for FRANK
-The FRANK paper presents results on the entire FRANK dataset since the metrics were not tuned for the FRANK benchmark.
-However, we expect some tuning in future work.
-For this reason, we split the data in `validation` and `test`.
+We split the data in `validation` and `test`.
 All tuning and experimentation should be performed on the validation set, while the performance results should be reported on the `test` set.
-The validation set contains summaries from 149 articles (671 summaries) and the test set contains summaries from 350 articles (1575 summaries).

-The files all include a `split` field which indicates whether the datapoint is part of the `validation` or `test` set.
-The fileds `test_split.txt` and `validation_split.txt` contain the list of test and validation hashes.
-Note that a hash corresponds to an article and all summaries of the same article are in the same split.

 ### Usage
 To install requirements: